maryannroshani/Udemycourse/README.md

 `Continuous Integration:`
 Jenkins - Jenkins is an award-winning application that monitors executions of repeated jobs, such as building a software project or jobs run by cron.
+GitHub - Importance of GitHub/GIT as version control tool.

 `Reporting:`
 ExtentReports - HTML reporting library for .NET and Java which is extremely easy to use and creates beautiful execution reports.
 It shows test and step summary, test steps and status in a toggle view for quick analysis.